Random header image... Refresh for more!

 Pom tree in my backyard

 Researchers report that the pomegranate’s antioxidants can keep bad LDL cholesterol from oxidizing (American Journal of Clinical Nutrition, May 2000).
 In addition, pomegranate juice, like aspirin, can help keep blood platelets from clumping together to form unwanted clots.
-Researchers has found that eight ounces of pomegranate juice daily for three months improved the amount of oxygen getting to the heart muscle of patients with coronary heart disease (American Journal of the College of Cardiology, Sept.
+Researchers have found that eight ounces of pomegranate juice daily for three months improved the amount of oxygen getting to the heart muscle of patients with coronary heart disease (American Journal of the College of Cardiology, Sept.
 2005).
-Pomegranate compounds help prevent prostate cancer or slow its growth.
-In mice, treatment with pomegranate extract delayed the development of tumors and improved survival (Proceedings of the National Academy of Sciences, Sept.
-26, 2005).

 To juice a pomegranate, cut it in half (as you would citrus) and juice using a citrus juicer or reamer.
 Pour mixture through a cheesecloth-lined strainer.
 One large pomegranate will produce about 1/2 cup of juice.